zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Harry says to Judy, “You can’t afford to be choosy. ”  “To afford (afford) to do (something)” means to be able to do something becau se it does not present any problems for you.
 It could also mean to have enoug h money to do something: “I can’t afford to go to Las Vegas this weekend; I don ’t have any money to lose.”
 “To afford to” can also mean something without mone y, and that’s the case in this example.
 Harry says to Judy, “You can’t affor d to be choosy (choosy).”
 “To be choosy” means to be willing to take or have only  the things that meet your very high standards or high expectations.
 Another word for this is “picky” (picky).
 Someone who is “choosy” doesn’t take the first thin g they see, they wait until they get the best thing – the “best fit,” you could  say, for their situation.
 Some men and women don’t get married as early as they us ed to nowadays; some people say that’s because they’re being too choosy – too picky, waiting for the perfect man or the perfect woman rather than someon e they could grow to love.
 That’s some people’s opinion; not mine necessarily.

 Harry says that Judy can’t afford to be choosy.
-“Y ou need a job and you need it right now.”
+“You need a job and you need it right now.”
 Judy says, “I’m not in a hurry.
 I wan t to find a job that really suits my talents.”
-“To suit (suit) your talents” means to m ake good use of your strengths and interests, to be something that matches your qu alifications, what you are able to do.
+“To suit (suit) your talents” means to make good use of your strengths and interests, to be something that matches your qu alifications, what you are able to do.

 Harry says, “I’m sick of you sleeping on my couch a nd mooching off me.”
 Now we understand why Harry wants Judy to get a job.
 J udy is staying at Harry’s apartment, and he says she is mooching off him.
 “T o mooch (mooch) off (someone)” is an informal expression meaning to tak e things for free from another person, especially money, food, clothing, a nd not offering to pay them

 anything.
 Judy is mooching off Harry by staying at  his apartment and not paying any money.

 He says, “By the time you find a job that suits you r talents, I’ll be in a nursing home – or an insane asylum!”
 Harry is saying that Judy is taking a long time to find a job, and if she waits until she finds the pe rfect job, one that suits her talents, Harry will be in a nursing home.
 A “nursi ng home” is a place where typically old people go because they have medical p roblems and they need a lot of extra care and help from doctors and nurses.
 It ’s not a hospital; it’s a place where people live for a long time when they need ex tra help, especially medical help.
 An “insane asylum” is also called a “mental institution.”
 It’s a place where people who have mental problems or psychological pr oblems go; it’s where crazy people go, to put it another way.
-There are lots o f informal ways of talking about an insane asylum.
+There are lots of informal ways of talking about an insane asylum.
 Harry is suggesting that he will  go crazy if he waits for Judy to find a job that suits her talents.
 So, he is press uring her; he is trying to make her get a job so she can go somewhere else to live.
 I don’t blame Harry!

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]